Stability of the Catenoid for the Hyperbolic Vanishing Mean Curvature Equation Outside Symmetry: Introduction

 such that the image of $\Phi$ can be parameterized as

 with $\|\psi\|_{L^\infty(\Sigma_\sigma)}\to0$ as $\sigma\to\infty$.
 More precisely, there exists a positive $\kappa\ll1$ such that

 \end{theorem} More precise decay estimates on $\psi$ and the parameters can be found in Propositions~\ref{prop:bootstrappar1} and~\ref{prop:bootstrapphi1}.
 We now make a few remarks about Theorem~\ref{thm:main}. \begin{remark} It follows from the decay rate of $\dotell$ and $\dotxi-\ell$ that there exist $\abar,\ellbar\in\bbR^n$ such that $\ell(t)\to\ellbar$ and $\xi(t)\to \abar+ \ellbar t$ as $t\to\infty$.
 In this sense our theorem implies that the solution approaches a fixed, boosted and translated Lorentzian catenoid.
 The differential equations governing the evolution of the parameters are derived in Section~\ref{subsec:modulationeqs}. \end{remark} \begin{remark} As mentioned earlier the codimension one condition of the data in Theorem~\ref{thm:main} is optimal.
+Since the functional $\calZ$ in \eqref{eq:codim1} depends differentiably on $(\psi_0,\psi_1)$ with respect to the norm in \eqref{eq:initialdata1}, condition \eqref{eq:codim1} determines a codimensional one submanifold in the ball of radius $\epsilon$ in this topology.
 However, in this work, we do not pursue the question of uniqueness and continuous dependence of $b_0$ on the initial data $\psi_0$ and $\psi_1$.
-As a result, we cannot infer that the set of initial data, considered in Theorem~\ref{thm:main} form a codimension one \emph{submanifold} in any topology. \end{remark}
+As a result, we cannot infer that the set of initial data, considered in Theorem~\ref{thm:main} form a codimension one \emph{submanifold} in any topology.
+If $b_0$ is also a $C^1$ function, then our data set can be viewed as belonging to a codimensional one subset in the commonly used sense. \end{remark}